frenchhornbro/startup/conflictTest.md

 This is the text of this file.
-Some of it shall be changed.
+Some of it will probably be changed.
 But that is okay.
 Change is a part of life.